FrancesCoronel/personal-website-v3/content/podcast/_index.md

 ## Tech Queens is first and only podcast that focuses solely on the stories and advice shared by women of color in tech. 🎙️👑

+> Update: 11/03/19

-Season 1 is going to end strong with 10 episodes with Season 2 ramping up again in spring 2020.
+Season 1 of Tech Queens is going to end strong with **15 episodes**.

+There have been **10 episodes released so far** with 5 more on the way:

+- Elena Astilleros
+- Jamie Renee Williams
+- Christina Ou
+- Marciana Davis
+- Alexis Lucio

+Season 2 will be ramping up again in 2020 with a new host.

+I'm [looking for the new host](/2019/10/20/looking-for-the-next-host-of-tech-queens/) now — let me know if you're interested!

+---

 Twitter 🐦 https://twitter.com/TechQueensPod